-In the past 20 years, there’s been tons of research showing how our physical, psychological and spiritual well-being are intrinsically connected.
-We know now that trauma, chronic stress, even just benign daily toxicity can change our DNA, zap our synaptic connections, bathe our tissues in a cortisol cocktail, cause systemic inflammation — in short, make us feel on edge or inconsolably sad or unsuccessful despite our many good efforts.
+Scientific and medical research in the past 25 years has confirmed what healers have known for millennia: that our physical, psychological and spiritual well-being are intrinsically connected.
+We know now that trauma, chronic stress, and even relatively benign daily toxicity can change our DNA, zap our synaptic connections, bathe our tissues in a cortisol cocktail, and cause systemic inflammation — in short, make us feel on edge or inconsolably sad or unsuccessful despite our many good efforts.

 Had we known then what we know now about how chronic stress and trauma work, perhaps my own family would have had more access to the kind of healing practices that could have eased their lifelong anguish and early deaths.

 My parents were genocide survivors who witnessed things they could never forget, lost everything and everyone they loved, and were geographically and spiritually displaced while still young.

 They would both find ways to create a modest and decent life; at the same time, they dealt with a never-ending stream of physiological and psychological challenges, as did many of the adults I grew up around.
 Perhaps it was their inner demons that killed them both by the time I was 15, but I’m more prone to believe their deaths were at least as much a result of the medicalization of their trauma — the way their various illnesses were treated as distinct from their overall state of being, their repeated hospitalizations in environments that mimicked the persecution they experienced.

 Many of us who come from long legacies of trauma and oppression, or who have faced adversity from an early age, can experience long-term effects on our well-being, and resilience can be even tougher to maintain.